-The Examiner can in effect sneak up on your Sphere prescription or he can use drops to Dilate your eyes.
+The Examiner can, in effect, sneak up on your Sphere prescription or he can use drops to Dilate your eyes.
 Lets talk about sneaking up on your prescription first.
 There are actually 4 lenses in your eye’s lens system.
-All of them are PLUS lenses and the total power is about +56 diopters.
+All of them are PLUS lenses and the total power is about +56 to +60 diopters.
 The only variable focus lens is the crystalline lens whose PLUS power is controlled by your ciliary muscles.
 For distance, your Crystalline lens is fully relaxed and has somewhere around +15 diopters.
 When you focus to read, your Ciliary Muscles squeeze the Crystalline lens to increase its PLUS power by the amount necessary to focus which depends on the distance to the object.

 This will take a little thought to get your mind around, but if you are nearsighted, your lens system has too much PLUS for the distance from the lens system to your retina and you need MINUS lenses to neutralize some of that excess PLUS power.
 You ONLY have the ability to increase the PLUS power of your lens system.
 You have NO ability to reduce the PLUS power of your Crystalline lenses more that fully relaxed.